 As you may recall from my message at the beginning of the semester, per the Final Examination Policy, the final substantive assessment in a course (exam, take-home exam, project, paper, etc.) must be administered/due during the final examination period (Dec.
 8 -16) in accordance with the exam time schedule.

 Final grades are generally due 72 hours after the time your course was scheduled for a final exam.
 All grades should be submitted in MyAccess by the following deadlines:

 - Grading deadline for Graduating students: 10 a.m.
 December 18

 - Grading deadline for undergraduates: 5 p.m.
 December 20

 - Grading deadline for graduate students: 5 p.m.
 January 3

 Grades will be available to students in MyAccess.

 Guidelines for Administering Exams

 As you prepare to administer your final exams, please adhere to the following guidelines:

-- Final exams must be scheduled AFTER the study days during final exam week, according to the Final Exam Policy.
+- Final exams must be scheduled AFTER the study days during your assigned exam time, in accordance with the Final Exam Policy.

 - Papers may be due in the last week of classes, as long as there is also a final exam.